 The student's dissertation must represent originality in research, independent thinking, scholarly ability, and technical mastery of a field of study in bioinformatics.
 The conclusions must be logical, the literary form acceptable, and the contribution to knowledge meriting publication.
-The dissertation must also demonstrate competent style and organization (see Graduate School guidelines for theses and dissertations).
-While working on his/her dissertation, the student must enroll for a minimum of 3.0 credit hours of BINF 9300 (Doctoral Dissertation).
+The dissertation must also demonstrate competent style and organization (see Graduate School guidelines and the Style Manual for theses and dissertations).
+While working on the dissertation, the student must enroll for a minimum of 3.0 credit hours of BINF 9300 (Doctoral Dissertation).
 Students may not register for this course until they have been admitted to candidacy.
 Once the student's major professor approves the final version of the dissertation, it will be distributed to the other members of the advisory committee, and a dissertation defense scheduled no sooner than three weeks after the distribution.
-The Graduate School requires two weeks notice of the defense exam; therefore, the student will contact the Graduate Program Administrator prior to scheduling the defense and provide the Notice of Exam form at least three weeks prior to the defense date.
+The Graduate Program Administrator prior to scheduling the defense and provide the Notice of Exam form at least three weeks prior to the defense date.
 The defense will consist of a public presentation followed by a private defense during which only the student and advisory committee will be in attendance.
 The public presentation is open to anyone who wishes to attend.
 The student and committee chair must appear in person for both components of the defense, but other committee members can participate via teleconference or video conference, provided that the comments of all participants can clearly and consistently be heard.
 If the major professor is not able to attend the defense in person, they can designate a substitute chair who is a current member of the committee.
 The advisory committee must approve the student's dissertation and defense with no more than one dissenting vote and must certify their approval in writing.
 An abstention is not allowable for the final defense.
 The results of the defense of the dissertation must be reported to the Graduate School at least two weeks prior to graduation for the current semester.